luo-jingw/YoloWorldTFLite/README.md

 ## Overview
 This demo shows how to perform object detection using the TFLite version of YOLO-World model.
 It supports multi-object detection with custom text prompts.

+**Input Constraints:**
+- One text prompt at a time
+- One image at a time

 ## Pre-trained Models
 The pre-trained model weights can be found in [YOLO-World/configs/pretrain_v1/README.md] or [./pretrained_v1.md]